There are many reasons why Moneytree, a Japan-based FinTech app, shouldn’t have succeeded.

 Cultural obstacles to financial innovation remain high at a consumer level too.

-Japanese internet shoppers remain attached to paying cash-on-delivery; a payment method that’s notorious frustrating for eCommerce merchants.
+Japanese internet shoppers remain attached to paying cash-on-delivery; a payment method that’s notoriously frustrating for eCommerce merchants.

 Only a minority of Japanese consumers use online banking and according to KPMG less than 20% use mobile banking (compared to over 50% of Chinese, South Korean and Indian bank users).
 A surprisingly high proportion of personal assets is held as cash, which means money never reaches the banking system and also isn’t available for investment into start-ups like Fintech ventures.